apache/age-website/docs/intro/setup.md

 Clone the <a href='https://github.com/apache/age'>github repository</a> or <a href='https://github.com/apache/age/releases'>download an official release</a>

-Run the pg_config utility and check the version of PostgreSQL, currently only PostgreSQL versions 11 & 12 are supported.
-If you have any other version of postgres, you will need to install PostgreSQL version 11 & 12.
+Run the pg_config utility and check the version of PostgreSQL, currently only PostgreSQL versions 11 and 12 are supported.
+If you have any other version of postgres, you will need to install PostgreSQL version 11 or 12.
 Follow Setting up multiple versions of PostgreSQL
 ```console
 pg_config
 ```